CyberTrainingExercise/Diamondhouse/README.md

-WIP
+# Author's Note

 The tagline for this whole GLP is "Dynamic Defense", meaning that we look to apply physical and cyber defense concepts in an environment, but that both environments affect the other in some way.
 This GLP would be primarily focused on base defense, but would include some side missions that pop up outside the base.

 A lot of defense, as you know, isn't a matter of how fast you can counter-type against an attacker.
 Instead, it's how well you set up services or use tools to protect your infrastructure.
-So what I want to do is focus on a small handful of services and tools, no more than 3, for the cadets to either deploy or use in some fashion.
+So what I want to do is focus on a small handful of services and tools for the cadets to either deploy or use in some fashion.
 A list of potential options include:

 1. Firewall rules
 2. Snort/Suricata